sauravgupta2800/Thesis-Project/README.md

 Installation
 - git clone ...
+- create .env file
+- add REACT_APP_GH="key in order to gain access to the github API"
 - npm install
 - node index [Framework Name] [Page Number]
 - eg. node index react 1 (It will fetch the first 100 issues from react repo and automatically create or update the react.csv)
 - eg. node index react 2 (It will fetch the next 100 issues from react repo and automatically create or update the react.csv)
+- checkout analysis.ipynb for visalisation parts